-A variable annual award to a student enrolled in a Bachelor of Science degree program.
-The recipient must present a minimum GPA of 3.0, be registered in 12 credits per semester, have made a significant contribution to campus life or the community, and demonstrate leadership abilities, Preference is given to students with a minor in Computing Science or Information Technology.
+An annual \$3,000 award to a student enrolled in the Bachelor of Science degree program.
+The recipient must present a minimum GPA of 3.5, be registered in at least 12 credits each semester and have made significant contributions in science related activities on campus and/or the community (e.g. science clubs, lab assistant, competitions, tutoring, research, etc.).
+Awarded against tuition the following year.
+Donor: Mak and Joyce Hakim

-Donor: The late Walter and Esther Miller